harry-z-kang/CS7641/randomnized_optimization/report.md

 ![Figure 3.1.2 Plot of Fitness with Hyperparameter Tuning for All Four Algorithms](./assets/four_peaks_hyperparameter_iterations.png)

 Figure 3.1.2 plotted the four algorithms with different hyperparameters.
 For SA and RHC, the hyperprameter tuning doesn't seem to be really taking effect most likely due to the property of the FPP, although for RHC, a higher number of restarts does seem to be decreasing the iterations it took to reach its optimum.
 For GA, although it took around the same iterations to achieve the optimum, the fitness is a lot better at iteration 0 with a higher mutation probability and a larger population.
 This is likely due to the fact that a higher probablity of mutation encourages more exploitation and a larger population size means a higher chance to have godd fitness individuals.
 For MIMIC, the same pattern as GA can be observed.
 The fitness score at iteration 0 is lot higher when the population is larger and the kept-percentage is higher.
 This is likely due to the fact that a larger population size yields more samples and that helps the algorithm to make a better and more precise probability distribution estimate.

+One insteresting thing is the shape of the fitness curve for SA when the temperature decaying function is arithemetic.
+Rather than completely comverging to a certain, it seems like the algorithm is having second guess with numerous fluctuations cenetered around the global optima.
+This shows that arithematic teperature decay is too slow and encourages exploring too much.
+The same behaviour can be observed with FFP and CPP as well.

 ![Figure 3.1.3 Fitness vs Problem Size for All Four Algorithms](./images/four_peaks_fitness.png)